Machine-Learning-Tokyo/EN-JP-ML-Lexicon/README.md

-# Machine Learning and Deep Learning: EN-JP Lexicon
+r# Machine Learning and Deep Learning: EN-JP Lexicon

 This is an English-Japanese lexicon for Machine Learning and Deep Learning terminology, based on the translation work for the [Machine Learning](https://github.com/afshinea/stanford-cs-229-machine-learning) and [Deep Learning cheatsheets](https://github.com/afshinea/stanford-cs-230-deep-learning) created by @afshinea for Stanford's CS 229 Machine Learning and CS 230 Deep Learning.
 We have included the Japanese cheat sheet translations that were created and reviewed by a team of MLT members for each topic.